Anna Wing: Early life

-Wing was born in Hackney, London, and started out as an artist's model and later, during the Second World War, worked in East End hospitals.
-At age 30, she married the actor Peter Davey, by whom she had a son, actor-director Mark Wing-Davey, but the marriage ended in divorce after six years.
+Wing was born in Hackney, London on 30 October 1914, and started out as an artist's model and later, during the Second World War, worked in East End hospitals.
+In 1947, she married the actor Peter Davey, by whom she had a son, actor-director Mark Wing-Davey, but the marriage ended in divorce in 1950.
 Her seven years as the lover of Philip O'Connor, a surrealist writer and contemporary of Stephen Spender and Laurie Lee, saw her spend some time as a nursery teacher in West London.
 With her new lover she had a second son, Jon O'Connor.